Allergic rhinitis - what to ask your doctor - adult

 What sort of changes do I need to make at work?

 What exercises are better for me to do?
 Are there times when I should avoid exercising outside?
 Are there things that I can do for my allergies before I start exercising?

 What should I do when I know I'm going to be around something that makes my allergies worse?

-Corren J, Baroody FM, Pawankar R. Allergic and nonallergic rhinitis.
-In: Adkinson NF Jr., Bochner BS, Burks AW, et al, eds.
-In: Middleton's Allergy: Principles and Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 42.
+Corren J, Baroody FM, Togias A. Allergic and nonallergic rhinitis.
+In: Burks AW, Holgate ST, O'HehirRE, et al, eds.
+Middleton's Allergy: Principles and Practice.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 40.